aws/aws-parallelcluster/docs/configuration.rst

 custom_ami
 """"""""""
-ID of a Custom AMI, to use instead of default `published AMI's
+ID of a Custom AMI, to use instead of default `published AMIs
 <https://github.com/aws/aws-parallelcluster/blob/master/amis.txt>`_. ::

     custom_ami = NONE

 s3_read_resource
 """"""""""""""""
-Specify S3 resource for which AWS ParallelCluster nodes will be granted read-only access
+Specify an S3 resource to which AWS ParallelCluster nodes will be granted read-only access

 For example, 'arn:aws:s3:::my_corporate_bucket/\*' would provide read-only access to all objects in the my_corporate_bucket bucket.